📚

 Agricultural Frontier

-The Homestead Act of 1862 was a significant piece of legislation that encouraged farming on the Great Plains by offering 160 acres of public land free to any family that settled on it for a period of five years.
-Many people moved west to take advantage of this opportunity, and it contributed to the settlement and development of the American West.
+The Homestead Act of 1862 encouraged farming on the Great Plains by offering 160 acres of public land free to any family that settled on it for a period of 5 years.
+Many moved west and took advantage of this act.

 Cattle Frontier